Where to Market & Sell your Handmade Products

 Website

-Websites cost money to design and build and have reoccurring fees when it comes to the domain, hosting, credit card transactions, etc. and can take months, sometimes even years, to build up traffic.
+Websites cost money to design and build, and have recurring fees when it comes to the domain, hosting, credit card transactions, etc. and can take months, sometimes even years, to build up traffic.
 But, you have full control over your website and don’t have to pay listing or commission fees.

 Online marketplaces